-14. Is a "Consent to Share Meal Eligibility" form required when operating CEP?
+10. Is a "Consent to Share Meal Eligibility" form required when operating CEP?

 "Consent to Share" forms are required to share eligibility information.
-Any student that has been directly certified for free or reduced-price school meals or has a CNEEB application on file that meets the income guidelines for free or reduced-price meal eligibility are considered eligible for these fee removals.
+Any student that has been Directly Certified for free or reduced-price school meals or has a Family Income Survey on file that meets the income guidelines of the free and reduced-price meal application are considered eligible for these fee removals.